Kelvin-Ng/Kelvin-Ng.github.io/blog_personal/_posts/2017-05-31-should-i-talk-that-directly.md

 'Maybe I should change how I talk with you', she said, after I have expressed my negative opinion on indirect way of communication.
 It is unfair to her if she changes her way to talk to me while I do not.

-Both of our ways of communication based on a Chinese saying, 己所不欲，勿施於人.
+Both of our ways of communication are based on a Chinese saying, 己所不欲，勿施於人.
 She does not want others to talk too directly to her, so she talks indirectly to others.
 In contrast, I do not want others to talk indirectly to me, so I talk directly to others.

 However, this is only the 'first order' understanding on the saying.
 The 'second order' understanding is that, if one doesn't want others to use the way of communication that he doesn't like, he should use the way of communication that the other likes.
 This is inapplicable when talking with those unfamiliar people, but applicable when talking with (close) friends.